-When I began learning about the power of the mind and the law of attraction, I realized that I as well as most people around me, had very limiting beliefs that were actually working against me.
+When I began learning about the power of the mind and the law of attraction, I realized that I, like most people around me, had very limiting beliefs that were actually working against me.

-Most of the world doesn't understand the power of their mind, much less the harmful beliefs they are carrying around assuming to be their truth.
+Most people don't understand the power of their minds, much less the harmful beliefs they carry around, assuming to be their truth.

-In this article, I'm going to give four common limiting belief examples that most people are walking around with which are actually preventing their desires from manifesting.
+In this article, I will give four common limiting belief examples that most people have that are actually preventing their desires from manifesting.

 How do you overcome limiting beliefs?

-Overcoming limiting beliefs is honestly easier than you might think as it really has to do with just becoming aware of the belief itself.
+Overcoming limiting beliefs is easier than you might think, as it really involves becoming aware of the belief itself.

-The first step to finding a limiting belief is to look at an area in your life where you feel like you're struggling.
-It could be your finances, relationships, or health for example.
+The first step to finding a limiting belief is to look at an area in your life where you feel you're struggling.
+It could be your finances, relationships, or health, for example.
 Whatever it is, get a sheet of paper and write your problem out at the top.

-Next, while contemplating on this issue in your life, think of all the thoughts that come up about it.
-If your issue is low self-esteem, gently ask yourself "why do I struggle with loving myself?"
-Some beliefs will start bubbling to the top of your consciousness in the form of answers: I've done unforgivable things, I'm not normal, there's something wrong with me, I hate the way I look, I can't ever get it right, etc. Those are examples of beliefs someone may hold that prevents them from loving themselves.
+Next, while contemplating this issue in your life, think of all the thoughts that come up about it.
+If your issue is low self-esteem, gently ask yourself, "Why do I struggle with loving myself?"
+Some beliefs will start bubbling to the top of your consciousness in the form of answers: I've done unforgivable things, I'm not normal, there's something wrong with me, I hate how I look, I can't ever get it right, etc. Those are examples of beliefs someone may hold that prevent them from loving themselves.

 This article is mostly focused on sharing the 4 common limiting beliefs many people hold, but you can read this article I wrote on the subconscious mind and how to begin reprogramming it with new beliefs that will serve you.

-Negative core beliefs are beliefs that are deeply ingrained in you that you don't question and assume to be true.
+Negative core beliefs are deeply ingrained in you that you don't question and assume to be true.

-These types of beliefs can be the most damaging because we assume them to be truth and not a belief.
+These beliefs can be the most damaging because we assume them to be true and not a belief.
 But a belief is just a thought you've thought many times, and beliefs are only true if you believe them to be.

-When we get into quantum physics and the nature of what reality even is, we learn that we truly choose our every experience.
-Again, most people believe in the reality created by mass consciousness from generations past and current, which greatly limits them because mass consciousness is pretty far behind in accessing what's truly possible for us.
+When we get into quantum physics and the nature of reality, we learn that we truly choose our every experience.
+Again, most people believe in the reality created by mass consciousness from generations past and current, which greatly limits them because mass consciousness is far behind in accessing what's truly possible for us.

 Negative core beliefs are things we assume to be absolute truth, beliefs that we don't even think are BELIEFS because we don't realize there is another option to believe.